 Forest tracks: formed but unsurfaced, could include sections with sand, loose rocky surface or forest litter; a few sections only passable by 4WD, however most would allow a 2 WD vehicle to be driven with care.

 Unsealed: Formed road with gravel surface, generally well maintained.

 Sealed: Surfaced with asphalt or concrete: all sealed roads used in these tours are extremely quiet.

 Most of Australia is flat.
 The bottom right corner – where East Gippsland lies - is crumpled.
 This gives rise to a staggering variety of landforms, ecosystems and roads that wind up and down.
 On our tours you will find some little hills, long hills, short sharp hills: what goes up must come down.
-The "Snowgums" tour overall has less hills as some of the longer climbs are taken care of by the bus.

 Each route is test ridden before we take you on it, so we can advise you each day exactly what the day's ride entails.
 You can choose your hills! – ride some, all, or catch a lift in the support vehicle.
 Hills are definitely not all bad: as well as the huge sense of achievement at the top of each climb, they slow you down to take in more of your surrounds, they’re great for forming a real sense of camaraderie and importantly, justify an extra piece of cake at morning tea.

 Most days we will be on the road riding by 9 am and finish riding by 4 pm, with enough time during the day to absorb the view, explore some short walking tracks off the route and relax with a cup of tea or coffee at lunch.
 Some days could be a little longer than this, depending on the groups speed and tendency to be distracted from riding;on longer days we may start a bit earlier.

 Meat eaters, vegetarians and special diets can all be catered for.
 Just indicate on your registration form if you have particular dietary needs.